 Door-to-door salesmen have a few things right.
-It’s hard to say no to someone who’s standing on your doorstep with a rusty Dodge in your driveway and a “baby on board” sign in the window.
+It’s hard to say no to someone who’s standing on your doorstep with a rusty Dodge in your driveway and a “Baby on Board” sign in the window.
 “I’ll listen to what this guy has to say,” you think.
-An hour later there’s a new vacuum cleaner in your living room.
+An hour later, there’s a new vacuum cleaner in your living room.

-No, they walk into your living room, find the dirtiest piece of the rug and show you what you’re missing.
+No, they walk into your living room, find the dirtiest piece of the rug, and show you what you’re missing.
 That wine stain you haven’t been able to get out for ages?
 Gone!
 That dog hair that couldn’t have been removed with a rake and some rubber gloves?
 Outta there!
-What they want is a cleaner house, and now they’ll buy this vaccumm because it solves that problem.
+What they want is a cleaner house, and now they’ll buy this vacuum because it solves that problem.

-Good salesmen don’t tell you what they’re selling, they show you how it makes your life easier.
+Good salesmen don’t tell you what they’re selling; they show you how it makes your life easier.

-Humans have more wants than needs, but attend to any of them and you’ll sell more products:
+Humans have more wants than needs, but attend to any of them, and you’ll sell more products:

 - Brains: We want to be smart, and we want people to think that we’re smart.
 We want to have great ideas that other people follow and want to be a part of.
 Tell people how your product will educate them.